celalthedon/handwritten-text-recognition/readme.md

 **If this project helped you, please consider giving it a ⭐**

-*Built with PyTorch · Transformers · OpenCV · Streamlit*
+*Built with PyTorch · Transformers · OpenCV · Gradio*

 </div>